whypet/Phos/README.md

 ### Bootloader

-- [x] Basic string functions (we aren't using the EDK II build system, this is bare bones)
+- [x] Basic string and memory functions (we aren't using the EDK II build system, this is bare bones)
 - [ ] PE loader with relocation

 ### Kernel